Tbrennan6/IcelandicNow/docs/04_basic-conversation/02_introduction-to-declension.md

 ## Now I Know:
 - what declension is
-- how a case is
+- how cases are represented in declension tables
 - how many cases exist in Icelandic grammar
 - the names of the cases in Icelandic